-Demand factor Assembly time
+Demand factor - Assembly time

-- Wage rate.
+- Wage rate

-Features of the factor influence on demand
+Features of the influence of assembly time on demand